 Our websites sometimes integrate with other companies’ sites.
 For example, we integrate with social networking sites such as Twitter and Facebook, to make it easier for you to share what you have read.
 These sites place their own cookies on your browser as a result of us including their icons and ‘like’ or ‘share’ buttons on our sites.

-Problems can take hold of us at anytime.
-We have a range of services to support and advise you.
+We have a range of services and information to support you.

-Confidential, free emotional support for doctors facing GMC fitness to practise investigations or license withdrawal.
-When you need someone to talk to, we are here to help.
-Find out more.
+Confidential emotional support for doctors facing GMC investigations or license withdrawal.
+We are here to help.

 Organisations, services and websites which can offer help to doctors.
 Issues include addiction, mental health and finances.